varunyn/sonarQube_workshop/LabGuide100.md

   ![](images/100/14.png)

 - Now you will just need to obtain the Compartment OCID from the compartment you created in Lab 50.
-Expand the top left hamburger once more scroll to and hover over "Identity" and select "Compartments".
+Expand the top left hamburger once more scroll to and hover over **Identity** and select **Compartments**.

   ![](images/100/15.png)